cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-import-foreign-schema.md

 ## Parameters

-remote_schema
+**`remote_schema`**

-:   The remote schema to import from.
+The remote schema to import from.
 The specific meaning of a remote schema depends on the foreign data wrapper in use.

 LIMIT TO ( table_name [, ...] )
 :   Import only foreign tables matching one of the given table names.
 Other tables existing in the foreign schema will be ignored.